Israel rallies behind army in Gaza war

 "The mood is horrible.
 We have been washed by a wave of hostility.
 People here have lost their patience, but also, I fear, their sense of democracy," said Rotem Avrutsky, 43, a documentary film maker.

-He attended Thursday's funeral out of respect for Varda Pomerantz, a retired army grief counselor who had helped his family after the death of a brother in the 1973 Middle East war.
+He attended Thursday's funeral out of respect for Varda Pomerantz, a retired army grief counsellor who had helped his family after the death of a brother in the 1973 Middle East war.

 "There are horrible things being written on Facebook and social media.
 Sometimes you see it on the street too.
 When people are afraid to speak their mind it is bad for everyone.
 This is what is happening now," Avrutsky said.